Angular distribution of the FCNC process $B_{c}\to{D}_{s}^{*}(\to{D}_{s}\pi)\ell^{+}\ell^{-}$: Numerical results and discussions

 \subsection{The angular distributions and physical observables}

-With the above preparations, in this subsection we present our numerical results of the branching fractions and some angular observables, i.e., the $CP$-averaged normalized angular coefficients $S_{i}$, the lepton's forward-backward asymmetry parameter $A_{FB}$, the longitudinal (transverse) polarization fractions of the $D_{s}^{*}$ meson $F_{L(T)}$.
+With the above preparations, in this subsection we present our numerical results of the branching fractions and some angular observables, i.e., the $CP$-averaged normalized angular coefficients $S_{i}$, the lepton's forward-backward asymmetry parameter $A_{FB}$, and the longitudinal (transverse) polarization fractions of the $D_{s}^{*}$ meson $F_{L(T)}$.
 In addition, we also investigate the clean angular observables $P_{1,2,3}$ and $P^{\prime}_{4,5,6,8}$.
 The hadron and lepton masses are quoted from the PDG~\cite{ParticleDataGroup:2022pth}, as well as the lifetime $\tau_{B_{c}}=0.510$ps and the branching fraction $\mathcal{B}(D_{s}^{*}\to{D}_{s}\pi)=5\%$.

 First, we focus on the angular coefficients $S_{i}$ and $A_{i}$ defined in Eq.~\eqref{eq:SiAi}.
 The $q^{2}$ dependence of the normalized $CP$-averaged angular coefficients $S_{i}$ are presented in Fig. \ref{fig:Si}, while the $CP$ asymmetry angular coefficients $A_{i}$ are shown in Fig.~\ref{fig:Ai}.
 The blue dashed lines and the magenta solid lines represent the muon and the tau channels, respectively.
 Since the electron channel shows similar behavior to the muon channel, we will only present our results for the muon and the tau channels here.
-In the energy regions of $8.0<q^{2}<11.0~\text{GeV}^{2}$ and $12.5<q^{2}<15.0~\text{GeV}^{2}$, we use the gray areas to mark the charm loop contributions from the charmonium states $J/\psi$ and $\psi(2S)$.
-In the experiment, these two regions are generally truncated.
+In the energy regions of $8.0<q^{2}<11.0$ and $12.5<q^{2}<15.0~\text{GeV}^{2}$, we use the gray areas to mark the contributions from the charmonium states $J/\psi$ and $\psi(2S)$. {In our calculation, we adopted phenomenological and model-dependent treatment, i.e., the Breit-Wigner ansatz to model the corresponding contribution.} In the experiment, these two regions are generally truncated.
 The $CP$ asymmetry angular coefficients, $A_{i}$, are shown to be very small in the SM, due to the direct $CP$ violation being proportional to the $\text{Im}[V_{ub}V_{us}^{*}/V_{tb}V_{ts}^{*}]$, which is around $10^{-2}$.
 This character is very clear in Fig.~\ref{fig:Ai}.
 Also, the $S_{7,8,9}$ are also very small compared to the other angular coefficients $S_{i}$.
 These angular coefficients are important physical observables to reveal the underlying decay mechanism, and can be checked by future measurements at LHCb.